Real-World Scenarios

 Snowflake Snowflake (canonical)

-One Definition, EverywhereSML becomes the enterprise-wide canonical metric registry.
+One Definition, EverywhereSemaBridge becomes the enterprise-wide canonical metric registry.
 "Revenue" has exactly one definition, deployed to both platforms simultaneously.

 🧹